And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 Most ethical administration, something like that.

-Tough again.
+Tough ethics.

-I'm sorry, that's right, not exempt the waivers.
+I'm sorry, waivers.

-Uh the Barack Obama administration gets waivers.
+The Barack Obama administration gets waivers.

-Obama stimulus clears house.
+Politico headline, love this, Obama stimulus clears house.

-And Senate Democrats up for reelection in 2010, had better watch.
+And Senate Democrats up for re-election in 2010 had better watch.

 You want to hear something funny?